open-contracting/deploy/docs/use/kingfisher.rst

 .. note::

-   The ``ocdskfs`` user owns the deployment of Kingfisher Collect and Kingfisher Archive.
-Only archival scripts and system administrators should manually delete any data and log files.
+   The ``ocdskfs`` user owns the deployment of Kingfisher Collect.
+Only automated scripts and system administrators should manually delete any data and log files.